Should I Upgrade to a 200-amp Electrical Panel? Residential Electrician Expert Advice

 Upgrading to a 200-amp service enhances your home's electrical capacity.
 This upgrade supports the power needs of modern appliances and technologies.

 With a 200-amp power panel, adding heavy-duty appliances becomes easy.
-High-demand devices like air conditioners and electric vehicles charge seamlessly.
+High-demand devices like an air conditioner and electric vehicles charge seamlessly.

 This upgrade also increases your home's safety.
 A 200-amp distribution panel reduces overload risks and potential electrical hazards.